Westinghouse Electric Company: Europe

 Westinghouse team located in Metz in charge of repair, replacement and automation services.
 By 2005, Westinghouse had 160 employees in France and two-thirds of Westinghouse's business in France was fuel supply.
 Westinghouse Electrique France is located in Orsay and Manosque near Marseille (engineering development).
 As of 2014, about 400 employees are part of Westinghouse in France.

 Westinghouse owns a nuclear fuel fabrication plant at Västerås, Sweden which has provided nuclear fuel for Russian VVER-1000 nuclear reactors.
 In 2000 Westinghouse started development of fuel for customers in Finland and Hungary, supported by cheap Export–Import Bank of the United States loans, but the business remained small-scale in competition from cheaper Russian suppliers.
 A 2008 contract was agreed to supply VVER-1000 fuel; however, in trial use the fuel became deformed.

 In 2015, the European Union awarded $2 million in funding to a Westinghouse-led consortium to support the development of a more competitive fuel for the Russian built reactors.
 In 2018, the contract to supply VVER fuel was extended to 2025.
 In 2018, Westinghouse, under a further EU-funded project, started developing VVER-440 fuel.

 In October 2022, Westinghouse was selected to build Poland's first nuclear power plant based on three AP1000 reactors, with possibly a further three at a later date.

+In April 2026, it was announced that the Finnish real estate investment company Trevian would purchase a former nuclear power plant site located by the sea in the Pyhäjoki municipality from Fennovoima, and Westinghouse would then design and build a nuclear power plant on the site.

 Westinghouse also has business locations in Italy, Germany, Spain, the UK, Russia, and Bulgaria.